shmocz/ra2yrcpp/README.md

 Library for interacting with Red Alert 2 Yuri's Revenge game process with protobuf based protocol over TCP.
 Inspired by [s2client-api](https://github.com/Blizzard/s2client-api).

+## Usage

+Copy `libra2yrcpp.dll` and patched `gamemd-spawn.exe` to the CnCNet installation folder (overwriting the original `gamemd-spawn.exe`), or ensure some other way that LoadLibrary can locate the DLL by it's base name.

+This spawns a TCP server bound to port 14521 and WebSocket proxy to it on port 14525.
+To override these, set the environment variables `RA2YRCPP_PORT` and `RA2YRCPP_WS_PORT`.

+### Recording game data

+A callback is created to save game state at the beginning of each frame.
+To output these to a file, set the environment variable `RA2YRCPP_RECORD_PATH=<name>.pb.gz`.
+The states are stored as compressed consecutive serialized protobuf messages.
+After exiting the game, the recording can be dumped as lines of JSON strings with the tool `ra2yrcppcli.exe`. **WARNING**: the uncompressed recording can get very large.
+Consider downsampling or transforming it into less verbose format for further processing.

+### Recording traffic

+Set the environment variable `RA2YRCPP_RECORD_TRAFFIC=<name>.pb.gz`

 ## Building

 `ra2yrcpp` depends on following software: